 Origin and History

-Major Mitchell's cockatoo is native to Australia, where it makes its home in the arid inlands.
+Major Mitchell's cockatoo is native to Australia, where it makes its home in the arid inland.
 These birds nest in pairs in woodlands and treeless areas, always near water.
 They can become nomadic during dry periods.

 They do not like to nest near other pairs, so each requires a large swath of territory.
 They do, however, often hang around galah cockatoos, another Australia native.
 Quite a bit of their native habitat has been subjected to human development, so the wild population of Major Mitchell's is dwindling, while the more adaptive galahs are thriving.